karishmapatel27/whack-a-mole/notes.md

 Include more on what might need to happen in the onclick?
 Change the order of the sound/function?

+Question is, do you want to lead people through a way of doing it or offer sugges

 #### Reflection
 Again, what qs?

 #### Stretch
 Pose as suggestions or bulk out more.
 `Rewrite your RandomIndex() function` - assumption about how people approached it.

+## Dress The Clown!
+This file, specifically the steps look a lot more extensive than the others!
+Is it a longer challenge, more unfamiliar content, or just more wordy about what to do?

+#### Learning Competencies
+Do they know what DRY is?
+Will we remind them?

+#### Summary
+`some JAVASCRIPT FUNCTIONS` - this should be familiar.
+If not from other learning spaces, from the other carnival games.
+`will toggle between different parts` >> will select different parts Loving the steps so far.
+`6.
+So what you're probably thinking now is:` - like this aside, probs doesn't have to be a step.
+These latter steps might need some looking at to match the vibe of the first stuff more.
+Keybinding after making code we can only use once, maybe prefacing it with a blurb or something?
+You link to concatenation, and then just give the way to do it?
+You talk about keycodes and link, but how to bind??
+Keycodes actually aren't necessary as there is string versions on the event (instead of using `event.which`, used `event.key`).
+`Okay so you solved that problem, now refactor your code again ` - framing on this needs to change `You should now have a fully functioning Put A Clown In Different Hats Simulator.` - love it You **cannot** have dismembered limbs as a clothing choice.

+#### Stretch
+`How on earth would you do that?
+More importantly; Why would you want to?` - lol